-Below you can find all the information on when and where the 2025 FIFA Club World Cup will be played and which teams the Blues could face when we bid to become world champions for just the second time in our history, following victory in the smaller 2021 competition.
+Below you can find all the information on when and where the 2025 FIFA Club World Cup will be played and which teams the Blues will face when we bid to become world champions for just the second time in our history, following victory in the smaller 2021 competition.

 When is the FIFA Club World Cup?